 THE WITCHES is a delightful fairy tale that will please adults at least as much as children.
 A little boy and his grandmother discover not merely a coven, but an entire convention of witches meeting in the same resort they’re staying at.
 Head-Witch Angelica Huston (camp it up!) has devised a way to get all the kids in England delivered into her clutches.
 Will she–indeed–can she–be foiled?

-The director (Nicholas Roeg) and writer (Allan Scott, freely adapting a Roald Dahl story) fashioned a cleverly wicked tale.
-The makeup (those faces!) is fun-creepy and its nice to have a fantasy film where one can revel in the bizarre without being subjected to buckets of blood and viscera.
+The director (Nicholas Roeg) and writer (Allan Scott, freely adapting a Roald Dahl story) fashioned a cleverly wicked tale, released in 1990.
+The makeup (those faces!) is fun-creepy and it’s nice to have a fantasy film where one can revel in the bizarre without being subjected to buckets of blood and viscera.

-A joy to stumble on,it features Jason Fisher, Rowan Atkinson and Brenda Blethyn.
+Shot in Cornwall, England and Bergen, Norway.
+Scored to suit by Stanley Myers.
+A joy to stumble on, featuring Jason Fisher, Rowan Atkinson, Bill Patterson, Jane Horrocks, Anne Lambton, Brenda Blethyn, and Jim Carter.
 Puppet magic and some wild mice courtesy of Jim Henson.
+Remade in 2020.